WPBeginner

 What, Why, and How-To’s of Creating a Site-Specific WordPress Plugin

-Do you want to add a site-specific plugin to your WordPress website?
 A site-specific plugin allows you to easily add code snippets to your WordPress website without relying on your theme.
-In this article, we will explain how to create a site specific WordPress plugin and why it’s important.

 Site Specific WordPress Plugin

-What is a Site-Specific WordPress Plugin
+What Is a Site-Specific WordPress Plugin?

 A site-specific WordPress plugin is a standalone plugin that you can use to add all customization snippets that are not theme dependent.